Super-resolution microscopy: Omnipresent Localization Microscopy (OLM)

 Omnipresent Localisation Microscopy (OLM) is an extension of Single Molecule Microscopy (SMLM) techniques that allow high-density single molecule imaging with an incoherent light source (such as a mercury-arc lamp) and a conventional epifluorescence microscope setup.
 A short burst of deep-blue excitation (with a 350-380 nm, instead of a 405 nm, laser) enables a prolonged reactivation of molecules, for a resolution of 90 nm on test specimens.
 Finally, correlative STED and SMLM imaging can be performed on the same biological sample using a simple imaging medium, which can provide a basis for a further enhanced resolution.
-These findings can democratize superresolution imaging and help any scientist to generate high-density single-molecule images even with a limited budget.
+These findings can democratize super-resolution imaging and help any scientist to generate high-density single-molecule images even with a limited budget.

+Resolution Enhancement by Sequential Imaging (RESI)

+Resolution enhancement by sequential imaging (RESI) is an extension of DNA-PAINT that can achieve theoretically unlimited resolution.
+Rather than using one label type to identify a given target species, copies of the same target are labeled with orthogonal DNA sequences.
+Upon sequential (i.e. separated) imaging, localization clouds that would overlap in conventional SMLM can be (1) resolved and (2) combined into a single "super" localization, the precision of which scales with the underlying number of localizations.
+As the number of achievable localizations in DNA-PAINT is unlimited, so is the theoretical resolution of RESI.
+Overlaying the RESI localizations from the underlying imaging rounds creates a composite, highly resolved image.

 Combination of techniques

 3D light microscopical nanosizing (LIMON) microscopy

 Light MicrOscopical Nanosizing microscopy (3D LIMON) images, using the Vertico SMI microscope, are made possible by the combination of SMI and SPDM, whereby first the SMI, and then the SPDM, process is applied.

 The SMI process determines the center of particles and their spread in the direction of the microscope axis.
 While the center of particles/molecules can be determined with a precision of 1–2 nm, the spread around this point can be determined down to an axial diameter of approximately 30–40 nm.

 Subsequently, the lateral position of the individual particle/molecule is determined using SPDM, achieving a precision of a few nanometers.

 As a biological application in the 3D dual color mode, the spatial arrangements of Her2/neu and Her3 clusters was achieved.
 The positions in all three directions of the protein clusters could be determined with an accuracy of about 25 nm.